Sirte: First Civil War

 In a radio address on 1 September 2011, Gaddafi declared Sirte the new capital of the Great Socialist People's Libyan Arab Jamahiriya, replacing the former capital Tripoli, which had been captured by rebels.

 Anti-Gaddafi forces surrounded the city during September 2011 and began a long, difficult battle there, hoping to bring the war to an end.
 On 20 October, after suffering massive casualties during a siege that lasted over a month, NTC fighters mounted a major offensive and took control of the last remaining district of Sirte, "Number Two", that was in the hands of regime loyalists.
-Muammar Gaddafi attempted to flee the city, but he was injured and captured by fighters.
+Muammar Gaddafi attempted to flee the city, but he was injured and hid in a large drainage pipe before being captured by NTC fighters.
 He was killed in custody less than an hour later.

 Sirte was left heavily damaged by a month of intense fighting, which was preceded by NATO airstrikes throughout the war, and was considered to have been subjected to the most damage of any Libyan city during the civil war.
 Many homes were ransacked and looted by fighters, angering residents including those loyal to Gaddafi and those sympathetic to the revolution.
 Many streets and buildings also experienced flooding as water mains were destroyed, though it was unclear by which side.
 Landmarks like the Ouagadougou Conference Center, which became an impromptu fortress for the city's defenders during the battle, were ruined by artillery fire and blasts.
 A number of Libyan residents and fighters described the city as unrecognisable after weeks of siege.